EideticPleroma/fallacysheriff/docs/deployment.md

 For production use, consider:
 - Setting up alerts for error logs
-- Monitoring X API usage in Developer Portal
+- Monitoring RSSHub availability
 - Tracking Grok API costs
+- Setting up notifications for failed polls

 ## Scaling Considerations

-The polling architecture is simple and efficient:
+The RSS-based architecture is simple and efficient:
 - Single instance handles all polling
 - SQLite is sufficient for deduplication
 - No webhook complexity
+- RSSHub can be scaled independently if needed

-For higher volume, consider:
+For higher volume:
-- Reducing poll interval (watch rate limits)
+- Reduce poll interval (but watch for RSS feed updates)
-- Multiple bot accounts (separate deployments)
+- Use multiple bot accounts (separate deployments)
-- Upgrading to Pro tier for more API access
+- Upgrade RSSHub to managed service if needed
+- Monitor Grok API usage and costs